geekoun/MJMODAL/README.md

 MJMODAL
 ===========
 <p>
 	MJMODAL is a simple modal in pure javascript &amp; CSS3.
 It's ultra speed because it does not use a js library.
-It needs just js & css3.<br />
+It needs just js & css3.<br /><br />
-	<strong>Attention !</strong> : This little plugin need a small level integration.
+	<strong>Attention ! : This little plugin need a small level integration.</strong>
 </p>

 <h2>CALL PLUGIN IN HTML</h2>